LINfeng3j/lab-report2/index.md

 __I get this by changing some code from NumberServer, so the framework is almost the same.__

 ![Image](2.11.png)
-__1. The first test, 'hello' calls the StringHandler method.__
-__2. The relevant argument of Handler is HttpExchange, and then the request URL will grab the string in the query after the path and store it in newMessage.__
+__1. The first test, 'hello' calls the StringHandler method.__ \n __2.
+The relevant argument of Handler is HttpExchange, and then the request URL will grab the string in the query after the path and store it in newMessage.__ \n
 __3. Increase the corresponding Messagenumber.
 The message field now has ‘1.
-Hello \n’.__
+Hello \n’.__ \n

 ![Image](2.12.png)
 __1. The Second test, '123' also calls the StringHandler Method.__